Willie Calhoun Player Props: Yankees vs. White Sox

-On Tuesday, Willie Calhoun (.281 batting average in his past 10 games, with four doubles, four walks and four RBI) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Thursday, Willie Calhoun (.371 on-base percentage in past 10 games, 59 points above season-long percentage) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
 First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Dodgers.
+In his previous game he had a hitless performance (0-for-3) against the White Sox.

 Willie Calhoun Game Info & Props vs. the White Sox